 Here are a few warning signs that indicated something was wrong in my own life.

 "Why Am I So Depressed?"
-3 Possible Reasons
+3 Relatable Reasons

 1. You're Dealing With More Than You Realize